donxw/TTGO_WeatherUsingArduinoJSON6/README.md

 * Connecting to the network is just these two lines in the setup() code:
 ```
   WiFiManager wifiManager;
-  wifiManager.autoConnect("AutoConnectAP");  //This will be the SSID broadcast to connect WiFi credentials.
+  wifiManager.autoConnect("AutoConnectAP");  //This will be the SSID broadcast to input WiFi credentials.
 Rename as desired.
 ```

 * Sending the url is trickier - the arduino WiFiClient reference https://www.arduino.cc/en/Reference/WiFiClient does a good job of teaching this.
 The ArduinoJSON web site also has great examples:  https://arduinojson.org/v6/example/.